GraftingRayman/ComfyUI_GraftingRayman/README.md

 # GR Multi Mask Create

-If you need multiple mask in one node, you can use this
+If you need multiple mask in one node, you can use this.
+This node creates upto 8 equal size masks.

 ![image](https://github.com/GraftingRayman/ComfyUI_GR_PromptSelector/assets/156515434/0b5f684c-40c7-476b-9048-651638f09f83)